Maximum Spectral Efficiency With Adaptive MQAM Transmissions Over Terrestrial Coherent FSO Links: Maximum Spectral Efficiency with Adaptive Unconstrained MQAM Constellations

 Thus, the ASE increases logarithmically with SNR, with an offset determined by the BER target and the GG and pointing-error distribution parameters.
 For the pure GG turbulence channel without pointing errors, \eqref{eq:ASE_ExactwithPE2} follows by applying the limits $A_\mathrm{\scriptscriptstyle 0} \to 1$ and $\xi^2 \to \infty$. \end{cor} \begin{cor} The high-SNR ASE penalty due to pointing errors for adaptive unconstrained MQAM transmissions over the GG turbulence is

-This follows from Corollary~\ref{eq:cor3} by comparing the high-SNR ASEs under GG turbulence with and without pointing errors. \end{cor} \begin{bla} Interestingly, if we imagine setting $\mathcal{K}\,=\,1$, the expectation term on the RHS of \eqref{eq:averageSE_with_MQAM} coincides with the Shannon's ASE limit of the terrestrial coherent FSO channel.
+This follows from Corollary~\ref{eq:cor3} by comparing the high-SNR ASEs under GG turbulence with and without pointing errors. \end{cor} \begin{bla} Interestingly, if we imagine setting $\mathcal{K}=1$, the expectation in \eqref{eq:averageSE_with_MQAM} coincides with the Shannon ASE limit of the terrestrial coherent FSO channels \cite{verma2024new}.
 Hence, the actual $\mathcal{K}$ can be interpreted as the SNR penalty due to uncoded uniformly-distributed MQAM signaling, when compared to perfectly adaptive and optimally coded transmissions.
 Alternatively, $\mathcal{K}$ can be viewed as an upper bound on the achievable coding gain with adaptive MQAM transmission. \end{bla}